View MapView Map

 The station is 500m north of the town centre, so make your way down to Main Street, stopping for a coffee in Bitesize Bakery or a browse in Midleton Books, before heading for the biggest draw in town.

-The Jameson Distillery Midleton is in a handsome stone building that’s been a local landmark for almost 200 years.
+The Midleton Distillery Experience is in a handsome stone building that’s been a local landmark for almost 200 years.
 There are various tours on offer – a basic tour takes around 75 minutes and includes a whiskey tasting, though aficionados might prefer the two-hour experience, which includes a snifter of the good stuff (AKA Midleton Very Rare).
 Afterwards, you can get a coffee (or something stronger) in the bar and sit in the covered courtyard.

 If you feel like stretching your legs, walk a kilometre past the rows of cute houses to the Choctaw Native American Monument on the edge of town.
 This sculpture of giant steel eagle feathers, known as 'Kindred Spirits,' commemorates a donation made by the Choctaw people to Ireland in 1847 to provide aid during the Famine.